A Client Has Two Checking Accounts At Two Different Banks

 Your financial situation can change over time, so it’s important to review your finances regularly and make adjustments as needed.

-• Assess Your Needs: Assess your needs and goals regularly to ensure that your financial setup still aligns with your priorities.
+• Assess Your Needs: Assess your needs and goals regularly to check that your financial setup still aligns with your priorities.

 • Adjust Your Budget: Adjust your budget as needed to reflect changes in your income, expenses, or financial goals.

-• Rebalance Your Accounts: Rebalance your accounts as needed to ensure that you’re allocating your funds effectively and efficiently.
+• Rebalance Your Accounts: Rebalance your accounts as needed to check that you’re allocating your funds effectively and efficiently.

 Common Mistakes to Avoid